geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format-20.md

 This page is a summary of the Gene Product Association Data (GPAD) 2.0 format; for full technical details and a summary of changes from GPAD 1.1 [see the GitHub specification page](https://github.com/geneontology/go-annotation/blob/master/specs/gpad-gpi-2-0.md).

-# Gene Product Association Data (GPAD) files

-The GPAD file is a standardized way to exchange GO annotation data.
-Each line in the tab-delimited file represents a single association between a gene product and a GO term, and includes an evidence code, reference, and other relevant information.

 The other file that supports exchange of GO is the [GAF format](/docs/go-annotation-file-gaf-format-2.2/).
 For more general information on annotation, please see the [Introduction to GO annotation](/docs/go-annotations/).

 ## Gene Product Association Data (GPAD) 2.0 format

+The GPAD file is a standardized way to exchange GO annotation data.
+Each line in the tab-delimited file represents a single association between a gene product and a GO term, and includes an evidence code, reference, and other relevant information.

 The GPAD file must start with a header minimally consisting of a declaration of the file format, the group generating the file, and the date the file was generated.
 Each header line should be prefixed with an exclamation mark (!) so that these lines are ignored by data parsers: